Client: City of Palmer and City of Kenai

 Why?
 In recent years, water security has become a top priority.
-Planning for potential risks – such as intentional contamination to water supply or earthquake damage to a treatment facility – will help communities develop proactive strategies to maintain critical water infrastructure before disaster strikes.
-Failure to comply with AWIA can lead to steep fines for the community and leave them vulnerable to disasters.
+Planning for potential risks – such as intentional contamination of the water supply or earthquake damage to a treatment facility – will help communities develop proactive strategies to maintain critical water infrastructure before disaster strikes.
+Failure to comply with AWIA leaves the community vulnerable to disasters and can lead to steep fines.

-HDL worked with the City of Palmer and the City of Kenai to ensure each community had the necessary RRA before the June 30, 2021, deadline.
-To do this, our team helped the cities assess and prepare for water supply threats and determine appropriate responses to threats.
-This work not only keeps the communities eligible for federal funding for improvement projects but also protects critical water infrastructure and ensures these communities can deliver safe, clean drinking water to residents, even during emergencies.
+HDL worked with the City of Palmer, Alaska and the City of Kenai, Alaska to ensure each community had the necessary RRA before the June 30, 2021, deadline.
+The HDL team helped the cities assess and prepare for water supply threats and determine appropriate responses to threats.
+This work keeps the communities eligible for federal funding for improvement projects and protects critical water infrastructure.
+This ensures these communities can deliver safe, clean drinking water to residents, even during emergencies.